Four Seasons Hotel Istanbul at Sultanahmet

 James Ferguson (Staff)

-Although it's right in the center of the Old City and housed in what used to be the city's prison (you can even see some ancient graffiti carved into a pillar by an inmate) the hotel is surprisingly spacious and airy.
-The rooms are a good size and the hotel has a lot of outdoor space: the garden in the center of which is the main restaurant and the terrace with its stunning views of the city.
+Although it's right in the centre of the Old City and housed in what used to be the city's prison (you can even see some ancient graffiti carved into a pillar by an inmate) the hotel is surprisingly spacious and airy.
+The rooms are a good size and the hotel has a lot of outdoor space: the garden in the centre of which is the main restaurant and the terrace with its stunning views of the city.
 All in all, this is the best place to be if you are after a top class hotel in a location close to the sights of the Old City.

 Fiona Bickmore (Staff)

 The wonderful location of this hotel makes it extra special.
-It is the perfect choice for those on a short stay and wanting to be in the center of Istanbul and have easy access to all the city sights.
+It is the perfect choice for those on a short stay and wanting to be in the centre of Istanbul and have easy access to all the city sights.
 In the summer they serve breakfast on the roof terrace so you can enjoy looking out over the Blue Mosque and Topkapi Palace whilst sipping your coffee!